 This section of the RPP Series Archive features RPP talks on the topic of women and the practice of peace.

-Rev. Susan Hayward directs USIP’s religious peacebuilding program, which seeks to recognize religious dynamics in violent conflict and develop strategies for engaging religious actors and factors to transform drivers of violence and build sustainable peace.
-Hayward discusses the new volume that she has co-edited, Women, Religion, and Peacebuilding: Illuminating the Unseen (USIP Press, September 2015), offering reflections on the opportunities and challenges women religious leaders across faiths and regions face as they navigate complex conflicts and power dynamics in institutions to accomplish their goals.
+The session featured Rev. Susan Hayward, Director, Religion and Inclusive Societies, U.S. Institute of Peace; HDS ’07 graduate; co-editor, Women, Religion, and Peacebuilding: Illuminating the Unseen (USIP Press, 2015).
+Rev. Hayward directs USIP’s religious peacebuilding program, which seeks to recognize religious dynamics in violent conflict and develop strategies for engaging religious actors and factors to transform drivers of violence and build sustainable peace.
+Hayward discussed the recent volume she had co-edited, Women, Religion, and Peacebuilding: Illuminating the Unseen (USIP Press, September 2015), offering reflections on the opportunities and challenges women religious leaders across faiths and regions face as they navigate complex conflicts and power dynamics in institutions to accomplish their goals.

 Thursday, October 6, 2016